im-machakata/bulksms.com-wrapper-for-laravel/README.md

 'BulkSms'=>Epmnzava\Bulksms\BulksmsFacade::class,
 ```

-# Publish the package configuration (for Laravel 5.4 and below)
+# Publish the package configuration (for Laravel 5.4 and above)
 Publish the configuration file and migrations by running the provided console command:
 ```
 php artisan vendor:publish --provider="Epmnzava\Bulksms\BulksmsServiceProvider"